sheynkman-lab/Long-Read-Proteogenomics/README.md

 nextflow run main.nf --config conf/test_without_sqanti.config
 ```

-For details regarding the processes and results produced, please see the [`Wiki`](https://github.com/sheynkman-lab/Long-Read-Proteogenomics/wiki) and the  [`Vignette: Workflow with test data`](https://github.com/sheynkman-lab/Long-Read-Proteogenomics/wiki/Vignette-Long-Read-Proteogenomics-Workflow-with-Test-Data)
+For details regarding the processes and results produced, please see the [`Wiki`](https://github.com/sheynkman-lab/Long-Read-Proteogenomics/wiki) and the  [`Vignette: Workflow with test data`](https://github.com/sheynkman-lab/Long-Read-Proteogenomics/wiki/Vignette-Long-Read-Proteogenomics-Workflow-with-Test-Data).

+To visualize results, please see the [`visualization capabilities of the final annotated results`](https://github.com/sheynkman-lab/Long-Read-Proteogenomics/wiki/Vignette---How-to-Visualize-Results-from-Jurkat-Analysis).

 ## Documentation and Pipeline Vignette